JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Something new
 but it needs you to allow you to practice what your learning here.

-The project needs to be: SMART.
+The project needs to: have a metric, inspire others, be fun, promote open.
+It needs to give you a chance practice your skills.

 My ideas:

 * Community Strategy for OpenCon?
 * OAB something, discussions with Authors about datasets and articles?
+Grant proposal.
-* Do one an Open Leadership Workshop?
+* Do an Open Leadership Workshop?
 * Open Slide deck and new deck for the community?
+* Simply have my friends understand what I do, why I do it, and be excited about it (friends could = random people in coffee shop)
+* ImpactStory idea

+# Day 1 - Evening

+[Integrity slides from Rufus]

+* Need honouring your word slide on a code of conduct or something like that.
+* HONOURING your word is different to keeping your word.

+[Restoring intergrity slide]

+* Comment(s) from the crowd that this might be appropriate for all cultures.
+* What you put in place must be something outside yourself.
+"I'll try harder" has no real traction.
+* Important to say this outloud and include the impact on yourself.
+Humans often reflect by speaking.

 # Day 1 - Takeaways